olivierbon/Placid/README.md

 **Given the announcement of Craft 3, Placid 2 will wait and during this time I will be working on bringing this version of Placid up to scratch, stay tuned!**

-#### `1.3.0` is released
+#### `1.3.2` is released
 This now has support for the latest version of the OAuth plugin from Dukt, as of testing `0.9.71` is working.
 But any issues just give us a shout!
-[You can get the latest release here](https://github.com/alecritson/Placid/releases/tag/1.3.0)
+[You can get the latest release here](https://github.com/alecritson/Placid/releases/tag/1.3.2)

+**Support for custom headers**
+You can also now set your own headers to be sent with the request.

 ## Installing / Updating